 HONOR DE CAVALLERIA, Spain 2006, 107 min

-HONOUR OF THE KNIGHTS reduces Miguel de Cervantes' "Don Quixote" to its elementary: Quixote and Sancho canter off, directionless, in search of adventures.
-On the way, their discussions tackle spiritual, chivalrous and practical matters... and their friendship deepens.
+HONOR OF THE KNIGHTS reduces Miguel de Cervantes' "Don Quixote" to its essentials: Quixote and Sancho on a journey.
+They gallop through the country in search of adventures.
+Along the way, they philosophize about spirituality, chivalry and daily life.
+Their friendship deepens.

 EL CANT DELS OCELLS, Spain 2008, 93 min

 In luminous black and white, the film tells the biblical legend of the Magi, who follow the star of Bethlehem to find the newborn baby Jesus.
 They embark on a journey that takes on epic proportions.
 Partly filmed in the mountains of Iceland, partly in the hot, deserted interior of the Canary Islands.